Deep Feature Deformation Weights: Experiments

 \textbf{Affine Transformations.} DFD weights smoothly interpolate affine transformations while respecting shape semantics.
 We show affine deformations on shapes from Objaverse \cite{deitke2022objaverseuniverseannotated3d} in \cref{fig:affine}, which demonstrate the many axes of control within our framework.
 We show symmetric deformations enabled by our symmetry detection (a,b) (\ref{subsec:symmetry}), local deformations using locality weighting (b,d) (\ref{subsec:locality}), and pose changes using our base weights (a-c,d,f).

 \textbf{Translation-Based Editing.} \cref{fig:gallery} shows translation-based shape edits using DFD weights.
-These weights propagate edits to relevant semantic features, such as the nose of the Moai sculpture, the arms of the robot, the chair cushion, and the horns on the demon mask.
+These weights propagate edits to visually relevant features, such as the nose of the Moai sculpture, the arms of the robot, the chair cushion, and the horns on the demon mask.

 \textbf{Qualitative Comparisons.} \cref{fig:apap} compares the same shapes and handle transformations shown in APAP~\cite{yoo2024plausible} across the baselines.
-Our weights perfectly correspond semantic features on the shape, allowing for uniform stretching of the fox ears (row 2).
+Our weights perfectly correspond key features on the shape, allowing for uniform stretching of the fox ears (row 2).
 Furthermore, symmetry detection allows us to generate uniform and symmetric scaling of the owl head and axe blades (rows 1,3).
 APAP does not consistently preserve symmetry due to its reliance on a noisy score distillation signal.
-Both ARAP and biharmonic coordinates are Laplacian-based, so the deformations are unsurprisingly non-semantic and often result in global rotations/offsets due to poor placement of fixed points.
-We show additional comparisons, with and without 0.01-ball sampling, in supplemental figures \ref{supp:apapfull} and \ref{supp:apapsingle}.
+Both ARAP and biharmonic coordinates are Laplacian-based, so the deformations are unsurprisingly non-visual and often result in global rotations/offsets due to poor placement of fixed points.
+Though handle sets in rows 1 and 2 are similarly placed (fixed points under the feet), the behavior of ARAP/biharmonic is inconsistent, demonstrating the difficulty in choosing performant handle sets.
+We show additional comparisons, with and without 0.01-sampling, in supplemental figures \ref{supp:apapfull} and \ref{supp:apapsingle}.

 \cref{fig:shapenet} shows deformation comparisons on the DMH dataset.
-DeepMetaHandles uses biharmonic coordinates as its underlying deformation framework, so they are synonymous in this comparison.
-We use deformations predicted by DMH, which makes this a very strong baseline comparison.
-Nevertheless, our method demonstrates smoothness on part with DMH with greater semantic awareness.
+DMH uses biharmonic coordinates as its deformation framework, so they are synonymous in this comparison.
+We use handle sets and deformations predicted by DMH, making this a very strong baseline.
+Nevertheless, our method demonstrates smoothness on par with DMH with greater visual awareness.
 DMH will generate global rescaling of the chair, whereas our method can restrict the deformation to the legs (row 2).
-Sometimes the handles will overconstrain the deformation, resulting in undesirable sharp artifacts for the baselines (row 1).
-DMH also has inconsistent symmetry awareness, as shown by the uneven lifting of the table legs (row 3).
+DMH will sometimes overconstrain (sharp artifacts in row 1) and lacks in symmetry awareness (uneven legs in row 3).
 Additional comparisons are in supplemental \cref{supp:dmh}.